Índice de contenidos

 THE ALTERNATE FLEXION TEST

 In certain applications, cables are subjected to frequent flexion while they are in service.
-Examples of these installations are bridge-cranes, lifts and service lifts, robots, home appliance cables, extensions rolled up in drums, and similar.
-In these cases, cables must be utilized that are suitable for mobile service.
-The difference between a fixed installation cable and a mobile service cable is that the latter must pass the alternate flexion test.
+Examples of these installations are bridge-cranes, lifts and service lifts, robots, home appliance cables.
+In these cases, cables that are suitable for mobile service must be used.
+The difference between fixed and mobile service cable is the alternate flexion test.

 WHAT THE TEST CONSIST